Wisconsin State Trails Council

 Public appearance.
 (Speaking on specific items that are on the current council agenda for consideration).
 Public appearances are made after an agenda item has been presented by the council.
 Council members may wish to discuss the content of their appearance presentation with citizens.
 Requests for public appearance for an agenda item may be made regardless of whether the meeting is face to face or is being held via teleconference.
 So that accommodations may be made, requests for public appearance must be submitted at least 10 calendar days before the scheduled meeting.
 Public appearance requests may only be made for a specific agenda item.

 Bringing an issue to the council for consideration.
-The public may make a request for appearance to bring an issue to the council.
+The public may make a request for an appearance to bring an issue to the council.
 Requests should be made to the council chairperson no later than 10 calendar days prior to the meetings and should outline the reasons for the request including the subject matter to be discussed and recommendations to be made.
 Those requesting an appearance will be requested to provide council members with copies of written materials to be presented or a written statement of a position.

 - Issues may be submitted via email to the State Trails Council.
 Please include your name, contact information, description of the issue and the action requested of the council.